cvgellhorn/cvgellhorn.github.io/src/content/projects/createbentogrid.md

 Now, the tool’s live and free for anyone to use.
 Upload your product shots, tweak the layout, and download a bento grid that’s ready to dazzle customers.
 No design degree required.

 Try it out, and let me know if your marketing images start getting more likes than your vacation pics.

 ​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​
-This text was also generated with AI, welcome to the furure!
+This text was also generated with AI, welcome to the future!